Petrelli/zhe/_pages/about.md

 What's New
 ======
-Our paper "Generative-AI for XR Content Transmission in the Metaverse: Potential Approaches, Challenges, and a Generation-Driven Transmission Framework" has been accepted by IEEE NETWORK.
+Our paper "Generative-AI for XR Content Transmission in the Metaverse: Potential Approaches, Challenges, and a Generation-Driven Transmission Framework" has been accepted by IEEE Network.

 For Prospective Students
 ======